joshua-holmes/unlock-steam-deck/README.md

 sudo bash unlock_steam_deck.sh
 ```
 The Steam Deck will lock itself again on boot.
 Use the automatic method if you do not want to repeat the process each time the Deck is booted.

+## Credit
+Credit goes to Chris Titus for the hard work of figuring out the steps to unlock the steam deck.
+This project builds on his steps posted on his website <a href="https://christitus.com/unlock-steam-deck/" target="_blank">here</a>.

 ## Made by
 Joshua Holmes<br/>